fmtlib/fmt/doc/api.md

       fmt::print("{}\n", kevin_namespacy::film::se7en); // Output: 7
     }

-Using specialization is more complex but gives you full control over parsing and formatting.
-To use this method specialize the `formatter` struct template for your type and implement `parse` and `format` methods.
+Using a specialization is more complex, but gives you full control over parsing and formatting.
+To use this method, specialize the `formatter` struct template for your type and implement `parse` and `format` methods.